- Sector: Automotive Studies | Apprenticeships | Engineering & Manufacturing

 The Autocare Technician Apprenticeship provides you with a fantastic start to your automotive career.
 You will not only gain expertise in the technical elements but also learn excellent customer service skills which will open doors to an extensive range of future career options for you.

 You should have a keen interest in cars and everything associated with them.
 You should also have the ability to work in an organised and methodical way to identify and solve problems and have excellent communicate skills.

 Apprentices without level 1 English and maths will need to achieve this level and take the test for level 2 prior to taking their apprenticeship end-point assessment.

 Safety boots and overalls are required for the practical elements of this Apprenticeship.
-You will also need to buy a textbook.

 How does an Apprenticeship Work?

 An apprenticeship programme is delivered via a mixture of on and off the job training, whereby you can apply your skills in real work contexts.

 The apprenticeship programme usually consists of the following elements: